-- 44. (1) A poll on a resolution may be demanded: - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded by: - (a) the chairman of the meeting - (b) the directors - (c) Standard Bermuda - (d) two or more persons having the right to vote on the resolution, or - (e) a person or persons representing not less than one tenth of the total voting rights of all the members having the right to vote on the resolution. - (3) A demand for a poll may be withdrawn by the person or persons who demanded it if: - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal. - (4) Polls must be taken immediately and in such manner as the chairman of the meeting directs. - (5) On a poll, Standard Bermuda shall have such number of votes as shall equal the aggregate of three times the total number of votes of members (excluding Standard Bermuda) on the day falling sixty days before the date of the relevant general meeting. - (6) Subject to any special rights or restrictions as to voting attached by or in accordance with these articles, the members (excluding Standard Bermuda) on a poll shall have the following voting rights: - (a) a member in accordance with article 33 (1) and (2) shall have one vote - (b) a member in accordance with article 33 (3) shall have: - (i) one vote for each ship in respect of which his application has been accepted and which remains entered whose tonnage is 1,500 gross tons or more, and - (ii) one vote in total for all the other ships in respect of which his application has been accepted and which remain entered whose tonnage is less than 1,500 gross tons each - (c) a member whose application has been accepted in accordance with article 33 (4) shall have one vote - (d) a member, if accepted as a member by the managers in accordance with article 33 - (5), shall have one vote for all reinsurances so accepted. - (7) On a poll, votes may be given either personally or, in the case of a corporation, by its duly authorised representative, or by proxy.
+- 44. (1) A poll on a resolution may be demanded: - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded by: - (a) the chairman of the meeting - (b) the directors - (c) Standard Bermuda - (d) two or more persons having the right to vote on the resolution, or - (e) a person or persons representing not less than one tenth of the total voting rights of all the members having the right to vote on the resolution. - (3) A demand for a poll may be withdrawn by the person or persons who demanded it if: - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal. - (4) Polls must be taken immediately and in such manner as the chairman of the meeting directs. - (5) On a poll, Standard Bermuda shall have such number of votes as shall equal the aggregate of three times the total number of votes of members (excluding Standard Bermuda) on the day falling sixty days before the date of the relevant general meeting. - (6) Subject to Article 44(5) and any special rights or restrictions as to voting attached by or in accordance with these articles, the members (excluding Standard Bermuda) on a poll shall have the following voting rights: - (a) a member in accordance with article 33(1) shall have one vote, - (b) a member in accordance with article 33(3) shall have: - (i) one vote for each ship entered in classes 1, 2, 3 and/or 4 in respect of which his application has been accepted and which remains entered whose tonnage is 1,500 gross tons or more, and - (ii) one vote in total for all the other ships entered in classes 1, 2, 3 and/or 4 in respect of which his application has been accepted and which remain entered whose tonnage is less than 1,500 gross tons each, and - (iii) one vote in total for all ships entered in class 5, - (c) a member whose application has been accepted in accordance with article 33(5) shall have one vote, and - (d) a member, if accepted as a member by the managers in accordance with article 33 - (6), shall have one vote for all reinsurances so accepted.

+(7) On a poll, votes may be given either personally or, in the case of a corporation, by its duly authorised representative, or by proxy.